Secrets to making the best brownies reveals the best tricks and tips to ensure perfectly cakey or fudgy brownies with a crisp, crackly surface.

 Finally, if the chocolate in your brownie batter does seize, trying beating in cream in one-tablespoon increments.
 The extra fat may help reincorporate the cocoa solids—although if the flour has gotten there first and coated the solids, protecting them from further bonding, you may be out of luck.
 Best to take it slowly from the get-go.

-Dear Never Cook Naked Guys: I’ve had my eye on the recipe for Robert’s Best Brownies for quite some time and was very excited to try it as part of my plan to become more comfortable with baking.
+Dear Never Cook Naked Guys: I’ve had my eye on the recipe for David Lebovitz’s Best Brownies for quite some time and was very excited to try it as part of my plan to become more comfortable with baking.
 I removed them from the oven at 30 minutes, and while they weren’t completely set, I heeded the advice not to overbake them.
-About 1 1/2 hours later when they were mostly cool and I cut into them, I realized that they were mostly still batter and barely cooked.
+About 1 1/2 hours later, when they were mostly cool and I cut into them, I realized that they were mostly still batter and barely cooked.
 How can I correct this for next time?
 I followed the instructions to a T; the only difference was that I used medium eggs instead of large.
 Also, when beating the batter “energetically,” I beat it for well over 60 seconds to try to achieve the smooth texture.
 I also stirred in toasted hazelnuts, if that makes any difference.
 Please help! —Confused About the First Time

 Dear Confused: We went the distance for you, buddy.
 We made this recipe this morning.
 It was quite a sacrifice, but we’ll try to answer despite having our mouths full and crumbs in our keyboard.